I tried registering A2A agents in Agent Registry and dynamically calling them from Strands Agents

 uvicorn.run(app, host="0.0.0.0", port=9000)

 To run A2A on AgentCore Runtime, port 9000 and root path are required.
-The endpoints /ping and /.well-known/agent-card.json are automatically created by A2AServer, so you don't need to write them yourself.
+A2AServer automatically creates endpoints for /ping and /.well-known/agent-card.json, so there's no need to write them yourself.

 Weather Agent

 The second agent returns weather information.
-For this example, we'll create a tool with a mock function that returns fixed data.
+This time we'll tool-ify a function that returns fixed mock data.

 terraform/agent/weather/server.py